Shopping & Reviews

 Best Overall

 This is Caron-Phelps’ go-to steamer for everything from vegetables to dim sum.
 She appreciates that the two-tier design offers “plenty of space to steam more than just a couple of items at a time.”
-There are also holes in the lid to allow a bit of steam release, ensuring that there isn’t too much condensation that builds up inside the pot.
-Caron-Phelps also notes how helpful it is that the steamer affords low-maintenance cleaning: “Having items that are easy to clean or are dishwasher safe—this one is—helps me keep my counters clean and maximize my cooking time.”
+There are also holes in the lid to allow a bit of steam release, ensuring that condensation doesn't build up too much inside the pot.
+Plus, cleanup is a breeze: “Having items that are easy to clean or are dishwasher safe—this one is—helps me keep my counters clean and maximize my cooking time," she adds.

 Best Value

-Don’t be fooled by the affordable price tag; this two-tier electric steamer offers several helpful features that make steaming food a breeze.
+Don’t be fooled by the affordable price tag; this two-tier electric steamer has several helpful features that make steaming food a very light lift.
 Transparent steaming bowls allow you to keep an eye on the texture of your food as it’s cooking away.
 There’s also a built-in automatic 60-minute timer, as well as an auto-shutoff function that powers off the appliance once the cycle finishes or once the water tank gets depleted.
-The steamer bowls are dishwasher safe and nest together for efficient storage.
+The steamer bowls are dishwasher-safe and nest together for space-saving storage.

 Best in Versatility: Tatung Rice Cooker